-"This program helps to make it easier for international priests to minister in the US."
+"This program helps to make it easier to minister in an American environment."

 -Director of Priest Personnel, Diocese of Rockville Centre, The Long Island Catholic

 "It would be a mistake, a serious mistake, not to do all that is in one's power to form good priests, because the Church needs them badly."